jakobatgithub/myCV/full_cv.md

 **since 02/2024**
 Python Backend Developer — *[Prosumio GmbH, Berlin](https://prosumio.de/)*
+- Development of a Python backend for a web application using Django and Wagtail
+- Implementation of REST APIs and Celery for asynchronous task management
+- Integration of MQTT (EMQX) for real-time data processing

 **01/2024 – 06/2024**
 Senior Data Scientist — *[Teraki GmbH, Berlin](https://www.teraki.com/)*
+- Object detection in LiDAR and camera data using modern deep learning techniques
+- AWS EC2 and S3 for cloud computing and storage
+- Spiking neural networks for real-time event camera data analysis

 **06/2023 – 12/2023**
 Augmented Reality Software Developer — *[BetaRoom UG, Berlin](https://www.betaroom.vision/)*
+- Developed the augmented reality application 'KIKI Games'
+- Optimized 3D rendering performance for mobile devices
+- Porting an AR application from iOS to Oculus Quest 2

-**05/2020 - 05/2023**
+**05/2020 – 05/2023**
 Freelance Programmer — *Freelance, Berlin*
-- Development of augmented reality applications'KIKI Games' and 'Augmented Berlin' in Unity for iOS and Android
+- Developed the augmented reality applications 'KIKI Games' and 'Augmented Berlin'
+- Cross-platform development in Unity for iOS and Android
+- Designed and implemented custom AR solutions for clients
+- Collaborated with designers to create interactive AR experiences

 **12/2016 – 11/2018**
 Scientific Assistant — *Max Planck Institute for the Physics of Complex Systems, Dresden*